faros-ai/faros-events-cli/README.md

 ### :herb: Real life examples

 The following sends an event that communicates that a deployment pipeline that is executed by `Buildkite` which is called `my-app-deploy-prod` was successful.
-It communicated that the application `my-app` was successfully deployed via `ECS` to the `Prod` environment.
+It communicated that the application `my-app` was successfully deployed with `ECS` to the `Prod` environment.
 It communicates that the artifact that was deployed is stored in `DockerHub` in the `my-app-repo` repository.
-And Finally it communicates the timestamps for the start and end of both my build and my deployment.
+And Finally it communicates the timestamps for the start and end of both the build and the deployment.

 ```sh
 $ ./faros_event.sh CD -k "<api_key>" \